 Coffee: English Breakfast Tea

 This one is the more pokey, quaint and more homely of the lot.
 Run by an Australian woman whose accent I fail to place and that is because like myself she was carted off to a different part of the world – though not the other side of it as in my case.
 Nope for her it was the somewhat exotic Papua New Guinea; a land surpassed only by Central Asia as an offbeat wilderness, a last frontier.
 I mention this because it is with this knowledge that the wooden tribal masks adorning the place begin to make sense.
 I once had one similar from Fiji.
 I had the misfortune to stumble on the WANTOK right after HAY above so had already had my fix of expensive coffee that day.
-Had I known this place also served tea I would have ventured there first.
+Had I known it also serves tea I would have ventured there first.

 A few weeks elapse before my return journey back to this unusual locale – right behind Parc Central mall and its Apple store but seemingly a million miles away in terms of mood (due to the dim lighting and foreboding masks).
 It is somewhere between your rich aunties place and a Pitt Rivers style museum of Asian art.
 Hoping on some more conversation with the Aussie woman; as they are quite often the only people who will chat to me, was not to be and her absence leaves myself, the barista, a South African keen on the word ‘fuck’ and a few orientals, possibly local, in attendance.
 I have already decided on the English breakfast tea and manage to spill the top layer of it across my shins and worse my white shorts.
 The damage isn’t too bad and I continue.
 Something it does have in common with the HAY is the toilet, though modern it suffers from old pipes and so no plying the thing with any paper (there is a wicker basket for the unpleasantries).
 The barrister meanwhile is telling his tale of woe regarding sleep deprivation amid arguing neighbours and how listening to sex would be more entertaining which I partially agree with but neither are much fun.
 Getting back to the cafe itself, there an additional selection of breads on sale.
 I am not sure whether the (coffee) beans are or whether this is just another accessory along with the masks.